 McDonnell Graduate Fellowships in the Space Sciences

-Nine-month academic year stipend of $30,000* plus tuition remission, for students interested in working in the space sciences or astrophysics.
+Nine-month academic year stipend plus tuition remission, for students interested in working in the space sciences or astrophysics.
 Renewals for a second and third years are contingent upon satisfactory progress and continued involvement in the space sciences or astrophysics.
-For one 3-month summer McDonnell Fellows have the option of employment with one of the space sciences or astrophysics research groups, yielding a 12-month stipend of $40,000.
+For one 3-month summer McDonnell Fellows have the option of engaging in research with one of the space sciences or astrophysics research groups.

 Mr. and Mrs. Spencer T. Olin Fellowships for Women